Our History

 A Problem Worth Solving

-Leslie Near recognized that Nashville's hospitality and construction industries were sending enormous amounts of glass to landfills, where it would sit unchanged for a million years.
-Glass is infinitely recyclable, yet the infrastructure to recover it barely existed locally.
+Leslie Near looked at that gap and saw an opportunity.
+Nashville's hospitality and construction industries were sending enormous amounts of glass to landfills, where it would sit unchanged for a million years.
+Glass is inert, infinitely recyclable, chemically immortal: it doesn't degrade, doesn't wear out, and doesn't stop being useful.
+The knowledge existed.
+What was missing was a focused, specialized operation built to do the hard work that municipalities couldn't.

 Building the Model